raimundojimenez/Notebooks/editing_notes.md

 [Entity codes](https://sites.psu.edu/symbolcodes/codehtml/#math)
 [Greek symbols](https://www.keynotesupport.com/internet/special-characters-greek-letters-symbols.shtml)

-Once have preview of symbol from html entity can copy and paste the rendered symbol without using entity tag.
+Once you have a preview of a symbol by using an html entity you can then simply copy and paste the rendered symbol without continuing to use the entity tag.